lwang051/FTP-Client/README.md

 **Note:**
 1. Long-waiting for commands may lead to disconnection.
 2. The file to upload should be in the current directory.

-	e.g. if the file is “lingbo.txt”:
+If the file is “lingbo.txt”:
 	1) In Eclipse, put it here in the project: /FTPClient/lingbo.txt.
 	2) In terminal, put it in the current directory.